What Is a USDA Rural Home Loan?

 WHAT ARE THE BENEFITS Of USDA Home Loans?

-A USDA rural home loan from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, provides many benefits:
+A USDA rural home loan from CrossCountry Mortgage, Inc. provides many benefits:

 - You may qualify for up to 100% financing.
 The loan amount may not exceed 100% of the home’s appraised value.